alosadagrande/factory-precache-cli-blog/README.md

 Sep 29 09:11:26 snonode systemd[1]: precache-images.service: Consumed 3min 38.548s CPU time.
 ```

 The discovery stage finishes right after the RHCOS live ISO is written to the disk.
-The next restart will boot from the hard drive and we start what we call the OCP installation stage.
-In this phase, the precached OCP release images are extracted and are ready to be used during the provisioning.
+In the next restart, the server will boot from the hard drive and we start what we call the OCP installation stage.
+In this phase, the precached OCP release images are extracted and are ready to be used during the installation.
 See the systemd service loading the precache image in the image below:

 ![Baremetal host extracting ocp images](./pictures/idrac-prestaged2.png)